In Your House 5

 In Your House 5 (retroactively titled In Your House 5: Seasons Beatings) was the fifth In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 The event took place on December 17, 1995, at the Hersheypark Arena in Hershey, Pennsylvania.
 Six matches aired as part of the PPV broadcast and three additional matches were held as dark matches.
 With the launch of the WWE Network in 2014, this show became available on demand, but does not include the three dark matches held before and after the main show.

-The main event was a rematch from the 1992 SummerSlam show as WWF World Heavyweight Champion Bret Hart defended the championship against his brother-in-law The British Bulldog.
+The main event was a rematch from the 1992 SummerSlam show as WWF Champion Bret Hart defended the championship against his brother-in-law The British Bulldog.
 On the undercard the Undertaker faced off against King Mabel in a Casket match.
 Another match on the show could only end when either Hunter Hearst Helmsley or Henry O. Godwinn was thrown into a hog pen that was erected in the arena.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 This fifth In Your House event took place on December 17, 1995, at the Hersheypark Arena in Hershey, Pennsylvania.
 While this event was originally known simply as In Your House 5, it was later retroactively renamed as In Your House 5: Seasons Beatings.
 This retroactive renaming of the show was based on the event's holiday scheduling.

 Storylines

-In Your House 5 featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Monday Night Raw and other World Wrestling Federation (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.
+In Your House 5 featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Monday Night Raw and other WWF television programs.